The early days (1988 - 1995)

 Looking into the future

-For 2013 and the years to come, Kantor targets on sustaining growth and building on our specialization, while our geographical focus turns also to the Middle East, the Gulf and Africa.
+For the years to come, Kantor targets on sustaining growth and building on our specialization, while our geographical focus turns also to the Middle East, the Gulf and Africa.

 Countries where Kantor has delivered its services :